 For reference soil pH 7 is referred to as neutral whereas soil pH below 7 is referred to as acidic and a soil pH above 7 is called alkaline.

-The wrong type soil can hurt plant roots
+The wrong type of soil can hurt plant roots

 3 ways to deal with yellowing leaves

-Yellow leaves is not necessarily a problem that needs to be addressed.
+Yellow leaves are not necessarily a problem that needs to be addressed.
 But, when you see leaves turning yellow it should signal that you need to pay attention as something could be wrong.

 If your first true leaves turn yellow on your seedling you need to take action.
 Check your watering habits and consider exposing the seedlings to more light (12 hours per day) for the plants to recover.